lndecastro/AICofounder/EAIBS/Module2_Customer_Idea_Discovery.md

 **Reference Prompt:**
 ```
-Based on my target customer segment — [paste your segment description from Session 1] —
+Based on my target customer segment - [paste your segment description from Module 1] -
 do the following:
 1. Identify three distinct sub-segments within this group, ranked by likelihood of being
    early adopters of my solution.